firefly-iii/docs/new-docs/api/api.md

 ## Personal Access Token

 Some technical background.
-If you application can't or won't use OAuth2 (like the Firefly III CSV importer) you must generate a Personal Access Token on your profile page.
+If your application can't or won't use OAuth2 (like the Firefly III CSV importer) you must generate a Personal Access Token on your profile page.

 Go to your profile page (visit `/profile`) and follow these instructions: